Word Gems

 I think this phenomenon can teach us something about the product of two souls coming together.
 If they are meant for each other, the sacred One Person will come into being; if they’re unwarrantedly united, something less will result.

-I once thought that when Twins come together, their union will necessarily be attended by much heady emotion, “confetti parades and fanfare,” an emphasis on extreme sexual thrill.
+I once thought that when Twins come together, their union will necessarily be attended by much heady emotion, confetti parades and fanfare, an emphasis on extreme sexual thrill.
 I’m not so sure now.
 The outsized emotionalism, I think, might come eventually, to various degrees, but histrionics and melodrama are optional fare and not germane, not absolutely requisite identifiers of authentic love and marriage.

 Think of it this way.
-There are some chemical reactions which impress and amaze with a great deal of “snap, crackle, and pop,” light displays, booms and bangs.
+There are some chemical reactions which impress and amaze with a great deal of “snap, crackle, and pop,” glittering light displays, booms and crashes.
 But this sensationalism varies with the particular uniting elements.
 Sometimes the naked eye sees nothing, with the “something never seen before” debuting almost imperceptibly.

 the strange perception of coming to view bedazzlement as inferior to a purer grade enthrallment